Skip to Content

 Once the white paint is dry, begin applying the metallic gold paint.
 You can apply as much or as little as you desire.

-I like to define the hair and halo specifically and the lightly touch along the other raised areas of the design.
+I like to define the hair and halo specifically with a light touch along the other raised areas of the design.

-In addition, I use a dry brush technique to add touches of gold onto the background of the board.
+In addition, I use a dry brush technique to add touches of gold to the background of the board.

-In order to age the ornaments, I add Annie Sloan Wax.
+To age the DIY Christmas ornaments, I added Annie Sloan Wax.

 Begin by rubbing over the entire surface with clear wax.
-This will prevent the dark wax for grabbing and making the design darker than you want.
+This will prevent the dark wax from grabbing and making the design darker than you want.

-After you have the entire surface covered with clear wax, immediately add dark wax and wipe away any excess.
+After the entire surface is covered with clear wax, immediately add dark wax and wipe away any excess.

 Finally, buff the waxed surface with a fresh rag until the ornament is smooth.

 To finish, you may want to add additional gold paint to highlight the main areas of your design.
-This is optional, but I found the extra gold helps to give the color more dimension and contrast.
+This is optional, but the extra gold helps give the color more dimension and contrast.

-You can see the gold areas under the wax versus the extra swipes added afterwards on this closeup view.
+You can see the gold areas under the wax versus the extra swipes added afterward on this closeup view.

 Cross Christmas Ornament with white and gold accents

-The Christmas Ornaments will look great on a gift package as well as on a Christmas tree.
+The Christmas Ornaments will look great on a gift package and on a Christmas tree.

 Easy DIY Christmas Ornament is perfect for a neutral Christmas theme.